Illegal Animals in New York City

 All even-toed ungulates

 This group includes pot-bellied pigs (which are domesticated), which unlike other pig relatives that should be kept outdoors only, make good house pets for many people and could be feasibly kept in city locations.
 Many people in the city do keep these animals illegally.
 City officials allegedly claim that the animals "can become aggressive" and "cannot be vaccinated for rabies".
 The rabies virus kills about 4 people a year in the United States, and the majority of these minuscule cases occur in people who have visited foreign countries.
 The others contracted it from organ transplants or have had contact with wild animals, as an animal must be infected by another infected wild animal to contract the virus.
 The likelihood of a pot-bellied pig having a run in with a rabies-infected animal is a pitifully insignificant concern.
 Despite available vaccinations, domesticated cats are the most common pet animals found with the virus.
-Click here for more information about rabies and exotic pets.

 This group of animals covers the small and harmless sugar gliders and short-tailed opossums.